-- Within a year of graduation 93% of the Class of 2014 was employed, attending graduate school, or participating in full-time service.
+- Within a year of graduation 96% of our most recent graduating class was employed, attending graduate school, or participating in full-time service.

-- Of those members of the classes of 2012 and 2013 applying to graduate/professional schools, more than two-thirds reported that they were accepted by their first-choice school.
+- In our most recent graduating classes, more than two-thirds of our graduates reported that they were accepted by their first-choice school.
 The overall acceptance rates for different programs (MBA, MD, JD, and others) far exceeds the national average.